+RRHA shall provide, at its sole cost and expense, Interpretation for all Crucial Communications with a LEP Client regardless of the Client's Preferred Language. ii.
+Interpretation may be in-person or via a telephonic or internet-based communication, in accordance with other terms and conditions of this LAP.

+5. Translation

-- ii.
-Interpretation may be in-person or via a telephonic or internet-based communication, in accordance with other terms and conditions of this LAP. - 5.
-Translation - i.
-RRHA shall provide, at its sole cost and expense, Translation for all Crucial Communications with a LEP Client, regardless of the Client's Preferred Language, in accordance with this section and other terms and conditions of this LAP. - ii.
-Vital Documents shall be translated into the Common Languages and be readily available in RRHA offices. - iii.
-When required under this LAP, Translation of (a) Vital Documents into a Foreign Language other than the Common Languages, and (b) other, nonvital documents into a Foreign Language shall be provided by RRHA at RRHA's sole cost and expense.
+- RRHA shall provide, at its sole cost and expense, Translation for all Crucial Communications with a LEP Client, regardless of the Client's Preferred Language, in accordance with this section and other terms and conditions of this LAP. - Vital Documents shall be translated into the Common Languages and be readily available in RRHA offices. - iii.
+When required under this LAP, Translation of (a) Vital Documents into a Foreign Language other than the Common Languages, and (b) other, non-vital documents into a Foreign Language shall be provided by RRHA at RRHA's sole cost and expense.
 Such Translations shall be by Sight Translation, to include telephonic or internet-based systems, unless another method is deemed reasonable by RRHA. - iv.
 Whenever an Interpreter performs Sight Translation, RRHA shall, whenever practicable, ensure the Interpreter is provided all relevant documents in advance of providing the Language Services to provide Interpreter sufficient time to review such documents and prepare for the Translation.